ignaciovgl/ignaciovgl/README.md

 If you're looking for an enthusiastic and driven intern with strong mathematical foundations and a growing portfolio in AI/ML, feel free to reach out via LinkedIn: www.linkedin.com/in/ignacio-vigil-cardenal or check out my pinned repositories below!

 ## 📄 Resume
-I'm currently seeking Summer 2028 internships in AI/ML, Data Science, Quant Finance or Trading.
+I'm currently seeking Summer 2027 internships in Quant Finance, Trading, Data Science, AI and ML.
 Feel free to check out my [CV here](Ignacio_Vigil_Cardenal_CV.pdf).